Die Casting Design 10 Concepts including:

 Mold temperature and parameter optimization

-Ensure uniform mold temperature and avoid uneven plastic filling due to uneven mold temperature.
+Haichen always ensures uniform mold temperature to prevent uneven plastic filling caused by uneven mold temperature.

 At the same time, the parameters are correct to prevent setting too early or too late.